Something went wrong

 Short Term Trends

-Erie’s overall heating oil use varies each year correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ heating systems need to burn increasing amounts of fuel oil to maintain the temperature that the thermostat is set to.
+Erie’s overall number two heating oil usage changes annually based on the severity of the winter.
+As the temperature outside gets colder, homes’ HVAC systems need to burn increasing amounts of fuel oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Erie was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Erie County Average Winter Temperature